Startups Tortoise, Swiftmile are combining their tech to solve scooter chaos – TechCrunch

-Sidewalk congestion is a major pain point for cities, and fully-charged scooters for riders are no guarantee.
+Sidewalk congestion is a major pain point for cities, and fully charged scooters for riders are no guarantee.
 Those are the two main selling points of micromobility docking startup Swiftmile and remote-controlled scooter repositioning startup Tortoise, respectively.
 Today, Swiftmile and Tortoise announced a partnership to solve those problems.

-“These are incredibly complementary services,” Tortoise co-founder and President Dmitry Shevelenko told TechCrunch.
+“These are incredibly complementary services,” Tortoise co-founder and president Dmitry Shevelenko told TechCrunch.
 “Swiftmile provides the ideal destination and origin for repositioning.
-So riders can have the experience that dockless enables, they can leave the scooter wherever their destination is and using Tortoise, can drive to nearest Swiftmile station to dock and charge.”
+So riders can have the experience that dockless enables, they can leave the scooter wherever their destination is and using Tortoise, can drive to the nearest Swiftmile station to dock and charge.”

 Swiftmile has already deployed hundreds of its charging stations in cities like Austin and Berlin.
 Later this month, Swiftmile will deploy a Spin-branded dock in San Francisco.
 Swiftmile charges scooter operators by the minute, but not to exceed a certain amount, depending on the market.
 Initially, the docking system will be open to all operators in order to show them how it works and how beneficial it can be.
 After a certain period of time, Swiftmile will only charge its customers’ scooters.